Info

 2024

-10 Years of Multimedia Journalism (part of Manchester Metropolitan University’s 200th anniversary program)
+Manchester Metropolitan University: ’10 Years of Multimedia Journalism’ (part of MMU’s 200th anniversary programme)

 Panelist and course alumni